Vouchers for these at: https://www.rameezasrepertoire.com/gift-items

 For BESPOKE CLASSES, please do discuss any of the following scenarios with me via the contact page:

-- if you would like to have a workshop at the weekend or a particular day which better suits a group of you
+- if you would like to have a workshop on a particular day which better suits you

 - a tailor-made group workshop in your own home